zooniverse/front-end-monorepo/packages/lib-classifier/src/plugins/drawingTools/README.md

 task.setAnnotation(annotation)

-task.updateAnnotation('Hello!
+annotation.update('Hello!
 This is the first line.')

 annotation = line2.addAnnotation({ task })

 task.setAnnotation(annotation)

-task.updateAnnotation('This is the second line of text.')
+annotation.update('This is the second line of text.')

 // check if a line has been completed.